 ENGL 302 Introduction to English Studies is required.

 A minor in art requires 18 hours including FINE ART 102 or FINE ART 103; FINE ART 110; and one course from FINE ART 201 or 202.
 The remaining 9 hours of electives must be in 300-400-level FINE ART courses taken in residence at WSU or through WSU-approved education abroad or educational exchange courses.

 The certificate of global leadership emphasizes leadership development, cross-cultural understanding, and global engagement.
 The University College and the Global Studies Program (part of the WSU Office of International programs) work together to offer this unique program.

 Students in every major and from all colleges are welcome to participate in the Global Leadership Certificate program.
-You will work with your academic advisor directly with the Director of Global Learning to create a course plan tailored to your education goals and requirements.
+You will work directly with the Director of Global Learning to create a course plan tailored to your education goals and requirements.

-The Professional Writing Minor required 18 credit hours of course work.
+The Professional Writing Minor requires 18 semester credits.